 “No, don’t you dare!”

 The words barely got out of his mouth before the bird kicked itself away from the door using the knocker.
 The trap was activated, and Broo was caught in the center of his own trap!
 He dangled upsidedown from the castle walls as the crow began crying with laughter.
 The bird was laughing so hard that it started rolling around in the dirt.

-Without a pause in laughter, the crow grew in size as its feathers turned to fur, and it grew a long, scraggly tail.
+Without a pause in laughter, the crow grew in size as its feathers turned to fur, and a long, scraggly tail emerged where tail feathers once were.
 Soon, the hare-like creature with saffron eyes calmed from his hysterics.
-Even upsidedown, Broo knew he’d be had by a string of pooka tricks.
+Even upside-down, Broo knew he’d been had by a string of pooka tricks.

 “Herb!
 You scheming pooka!
 Get me down from here!”